ttvmkos/r5r_tracker/README.md

 SUPPORT FOR THIS REPO HAS ENDED.
 [No updates or patches will be provided]

-Support for tracker is has been implemented into main flowstate branch and will be optional with plugin or dlls
+Support for tracker has been implemented into main flowstate branch and will be optional with plugin or dlls